clij/clij-docs/reference.md

 ## CLIJ_maximumImageAndScalar

-Computes the maximum of a constant scalar s and each pixel value x in a given image X.
+Computes the maximumSphere of a constant scalar s and each pixel value x in a given image X.

 f(x, s) = max(x, s)